pascalbe-dev/ubuntu-os-setup/README.md

 - adjust the configuration the Ulauncher extensions
   - ulauncher-todoist-capture
   - ulauncher-toggl
-- adjust the display alignment if you are using multiple displays
 - adjust the mvn settings if you want to pull artifacts from private registries
+- use the wallpaper from the pictures